shaymin5/real-time_screen_AI_translator/README_EN.md

 uv run main.py
 ```

-## Tips
+## Notes
-- For the current version, it is recommended to only select the translation area and not modify other settings.
+- The first time you select a source language, you need to wait for the OCR model to download.
+Subsequent uses will not require downloading and will be much faster.
-- Currently only supports the Deepseek API, which is a cost-effective choice.
-Plans are in place to integrate faster AI translation services in the future.
+- Currently, only the Deepseek API is supported, which is a cost-effective choice.
+Faster AI translation options are being considered for future integration.
-- Currently only supports translation from English to Chinese.
+- Currently, only English-to-Chinese translation is supported.
 Support for additional languages is planned for the future.
-- The CPU version of torch has not been tested.
-If anyone is interested, please feel free to help test the performance difference.
-On an RTX5060 8GB GPU, typical OCR recognition speed for images is around 0.1 seconds.
+- OCR recognition speed varies by hardware: An RTX 5060 8G takes about 0.1 seconds, causing a 0.2-second delay; a Ryzen 9500F takes about 0.3 seconds, causing a 0.6-second delay.

 ## Next Steps
-- [ ] Asynchronous translation to enhance user experience
+- [ ] Implement asynchronous translation to improve user experience
-- [ ] Add support for new languages
+- [x] Add support for new languages
-- [ ] Enable API prompt customization, allowing users to configure translation services
+- [ ] Enable API prompt modification, allowing users to customize translation services
-- [ ] Implement TTS (Text-to-Speech) auto-read feature (Challenge)
+- [ ] Implement TTS functionality for automatic reading (Challenging)
-   - [ ] Explore or create a simple and easy-to-use TTS voice training solution
+   - [ ] Explore or develop a simple and easy-to-use TTS voice training solution
    - [ ] Implement user-trained voice models
-- [ ] Optimize and expand OCR engine support, ensuring smooth performance for users with lower-end hardware
+- [x] Optimize OCR to support CPU mode, allowing users with lower-end hardware to enjoy the tool
-- [ ] Integrate API interfaces from other providers
+- [ ] Add API interfaces from other providers
-- [ ] Improve error handling for network issues, API quota exhaustion, and other exceptions
+- [ ] Implement error handling for network errors, exhausted API quotas, and other exceptions
-- [ ] Implement a system tray resident feature with hotkey activation (starting with mouse-operated quick launch)
+- [ ] Attempt to implement a system tray resident mode with hotkey activation (mouse-operated quick start can be implemented first)
-- [ ] Explore dual-screen support solutions
+- [ ] Experiment with a dual-screen solution
-- [ ] Enhance customizable runtime environment options for easier Torch version selection
+- [ ] Optimize customizable runtime environment options, allowing users to more easily select torch versions